 Heavy Ships Phase

 The player picks one model and it may do one of the following:

 Squadrons: may move by up to their speed value and may freely turn in any direction.
 Squadrons that move within 2” of an enemy squadron must end their move within 2” of it and count as engaged.
 Engaged squadrons can’t move.

 Ships: Ships must move straight by their full speed value and may pivot once at any point after half their move.
 Ships may only use ram actions if they can reach base contact with the target, at which point they immediately stop.

 Overlapping: If a ship would end its move overlapping another ship, then it must continue to move straight until it is 1” away from any ships, and then the ship and any others it moved through each take 1 damage.
 If a ship ends its move overlapping squadrons, then players may place each other’s squadrons anywhere within 1” of the ship.
 Note that ships that use hold actions may not pivot in such a way that they overlap any models.

 Disengaging: If a ship moves off the table it is removed, and at the end of the round the player must place it back on the same table edge within 4” of where it left.

 Easy Target: Models shooting at ships that used a hold action always hit on 2+ until the ship moves again.

-After the ramming ship has moved into contact with the target, compare the max. upgrades of each ship, and the ship with the lower number takes 3 damage, whilst the other takes 2 damage.
-In case of a tie both ships only take 2 damage.
-The target is then pushed D6” away if it had a lower amount of upgrades, and if this pushes it into another ship or terrain, then it stops and takes 1 damage.
+After the ramming ship has moved into contact with the target, compare the max. upgrades of each ship.
+The ship with the lower number takes 3 damage, whilst the other takes 2 damage, and in case of a tie both ships take 2 damage.
+The target is then pushed D6” away if it has the same or lower amount of upgrades, and if this pushes it into another ship or terrain, then it stops and takes 1 damage.